gaochong1111/slid/README.txt

 3) Install:
-   - move the 'comspen' binary to a known executable path
+   - move the 'compspen' binary to a known executable path